 The first NCUA Board consists of former NCUA Administrator and newly appointed Chairman Lawrence Connell (1979–1981), Dr. Harold A. Black (1979–1981), and Vice Chairman P.A.
 Mack, Jr (1979–1987).

 Congress also creates the Central Liquidity Facility.
-This facility is similar the Federal Reserve’s Discount Window and serves a similar function—the lender of last resort for the credit union system.
-The Central Liquidity facility helps ensure greater stability within the credit union system.
+This facility is similar the Federal Reserve’s Discount Window and serves a similar function as the lender of last resort for the credit union system.

 Share insurance coverage increases to $100,000 making it equal to the amount of deposit insurance coverage for banks provided by the Federal Deposit Insurance Corporation.